ShaunHoward/eecs391_pr04/README.md

 # eecs391_pr04
 Reinforcement learning agent to move multipler archers in SEPIA game engine.

-Q-Learning Agent for the Fourth and Final project of EECS391 at Case Western Reserve University, Spring 2015.
+Q-Learning Agent with linear approximation for the final project of EECS391 at Case Western Reserve University, Spring 2015.

 Team: Shaun Howard (smh150) and Matt Swartwout (mws85)

 The agent controls multiple footmen in the SEPIA game engine in order to attack and defeat the enemy footmen who have a very intelligent attack system.
 The agent must be very smart to out-wit its enemies and defeat them.
-When it defeats them successfully, it will get a good reward.
+When it harms or defeats them successfully, it will get a good reward.
 When it loses allies or any of them are harmed, it will receive negative reward.

 The agent has a Q-function that is based on the Russell and Norvig AI book.